tadesouaiaia/bridgePRS-website/docs/guide_input.md

 | COVARIATES | List of covariates (comma separated) to use, eg: COVARIATES=PC1,PC2,PC3|

 bridgePRS requires GWAS summary statistics with SNP id (to match to LD reference data), reference allele, alternate allele, p-value, and effect size (linear regression coefficient or log odds).
-The format is not standardised and the columns can be supplied in any order.
+Columns can be supplied in any order.
 Column names are specified in one of two ways as described below:

 |Variable Name|Description|
 |:--|:--|